iRoninIT/vsc-ruby-rails/README.md

 ## Features

-Currently implmented features (as tasks or commands):
+Currently implemented features (as tasks or commands):

 ### Generic features